 Sending a Deluding Influence

+Paul explains why God gives them over.
+It is, “in order that they may be judged” (2 Thessalonians 1:12).
+Being turned over to their sin is the judgment of God.
 Why does God judge them?
-The answer is, because they "did not believe the truth."
-When they had the truth about God, they blatantly rejected it.
-Because they turned away from the knowledge of God, there came the point when He gave them a shove in the direction they had already taken.
-God sent this heart-hardening influence that causes them to believe the lies of the devil.
-This is not against their will, but according to it.
-Jesus explains this when He says, “whoever does not have, even what he has shall be taken away from him” (Matthew 13:12).
-Or “So take care how you listen…and whoever does not have, even what he thinks he has shall be taken away from him (Luke 8:18).
-In other words, if a person does not act upon the truth when it is made known to him, he is in danger of it being removed from him.
+It is because when they heard the truth, they "did not believe the truth."
+When the truth about God was presented to them, they blatantly rejected it.
+Because they turned away from the knowledge of God, He gave them a shove in the direction they chose to go.
+God sent this hardening influence that causes them to believe the lies of the devil.
+This is not against their will, but consistent with it.
+Jesus explains this, “whoever does not have, even what he has shall be taken away from him” (Matthew 13:12).
+In other words, if a person does not act upon the truth when it is made known to him, he is in danger of losing what he has.
+Elsewhere, He said, “So take care how you listen…and whoever does not have, even what he thinks he has shall be taken away from him (Luke 8:18).
+What truth he has will be taken from him if he does not respond to it by faith.

 Taking Pleasure in Wickedness